SCRT-HQ/VaporShell/docs/glossary/Add-VSApplicationAutoScalingScalableTargetScheduledAction.md

----
-layout: glossary
-title: Add-VSApplicationAutoScalingScalableTargetScheduledAction
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSApplicationAutoScalingScalableTargetScheduledAction

 ## SYNOPSIS
-Adds an AWS::ApplicationAutoScaling::ScalableTarget.ScheduledAction resource property to the template
+Adds an AWS::ApplicationAutoScaling::ScalableTarget.ScheduledAction resource property to the template.
+ScheduledAction is a property of ScalableTarget: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-applicationautoscaling-scalabletarget.html that specifies a scheduled action for a scalable target.

 ## SYNTAX